Mostafa-Zhran/GYM-Tracker/README.md

 ## License

-This project is private and not licensed for public use.
+This project is public and not licensed for public use.

 ---